tomatolog/manticore/docs/8_sphinxql_reference/show_plan_syntax.rst

     SHOW PLAN

-SHOW PLAN statement, added in 2.1.2-release, displays the execution plan of the previous SELECT statement.
+SHOW PLAN displays the execution plan of the previous SELECT statement.
 The plan gets generated and stored during the actual execution, so profiling must be enabled in the current session <b>before</b> running that statement.
 That can be done with a ``SET profiling=1`` statement.

 Here's a complete instrumentation example: